CortisXX/Pathology-research/README.md

 ---

 ## 🌟 Features
-✔ **Automated Statistical Analysis** – Upload data, and get results/report instantly.
+✔ **Automated Statistical Analysis** – Upload your data and get results/reports instantly.
 ✔ **Machine Learning for Disease Classification** – Logistic Regression & Random Forest Models.
 ✔ **Interactive Data Visualization** – Boxplots, Bar Charts, and more.
 ✔ **Built in R** – Easy to use and open-source.